sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 At this point, the U-Boot Driver Example test program should build for the C2.

-Make sure all your changes are committed and pushed to GitHub, then (in the Docker container)
+Make sure all your changes are committed and pushed to GitHub, then (in the Docker container):

 ```text
 cd /host/c2new